 Day 13: Friday 12 July, St Petersburg

 - Tikhvin Cemetery

-- Church of the Spilled Blood/Saviour on the Blood (of the Resurrection)
+- Church on the Spilled Blood/Saviour on the Blood (of the Resurrection)

 This morning we drive to the Tikhvin Cemetery at the Alexander Nevsky Monastery, founded by Peter the Great on the mistaken belief that Alexander of Novgorod had defeated the Swedes in this location in 1240.
 Here many of Russia’s most famous artists, writers and musicians are buried: these include Tchaikovsky, Rimsky-Korsakov, Mussorgsky, Borodin and Glinka.

-This evening we attend a performance of Frederick Ashton’s charming ballet La Fille Mal Garde at the historic Mikhailovsky Theatre.
+This evening we attend a performance at the historic Mikhailovsky Theatre.
 Founded in 1833 this is one of Russia’s oldest opera and ballet theatres.
 (Overnight St Petersburg) B

 Day 14: Saturday 13 July, St Petersburg – Tsarskoye Selo – Pavlovsk – St Petersburg